docmu/fb-lease-finder/README.md

 **Step 3 — See your results**

-The script returns matching posts from the LAST 24 HOURS.
-Ctrl+Click to open a link to a post in the browser.
+The script returns matching posts from the LAST 24 HOURS. **Ctrl+Click** View post to open the link in the browser.

 ---